Stocks sag on Wall Street after strong data on wages, jobs

 NEW YORK (AP) — Worries about inflation are hurting Wall Street Friday after a report showed wages for U.S. workers are accelerating, which is good news for them but could feed into even higher inflation for the nation.

-The S&P 500 was 0.8% lower in morning trading and on track to erase much of what had been a healthy week of gains.
+The S&P 500 was 0.6% lower in afternoon trading and on track to erase much of what had been a healthy week of gains.

 Stocks had generally been on the upswing for more than a month on hopes that the worst of the nation’s high inflation may have passed already.
 That fed expectations for the Federal Reserve to dial down the intensity of its big interest-rate hikes.
 Such hikes aim to undercut inflation by slowing the economy and dragging down prices for stocks and other investments.